JuliaPackaging/BinaryBuilder.jl/docs/src/index.md

 ## Wizard interface

 `BinaryBuilder.jl` contains a wizard interface that will walk you through constructing a `build_tarballs.jl` file.
 To launch it, run `BinaryBuilder.run_wizard()`, and follow the instructions on-screen.

+## How does this all work?

+`BinaryBuilder.jl` wraps a [root filesystem](rootfs.md) that has been carefully constructed so as to provide the set of cross-compilers needed to support the wide array of platforms that Julia runs on.
+This _RootFS_ is then used as the chroot jail for a sandboxed process which runs within the RootFS as if that were the whole world.
+The workspace containing input source code and (eventually) output binaries is mounted within the RootFS and environment variables are setup such that the appropriate compilers for a particular target platform are used by build tools.